 Located about 30 minutes north of the Hyatt Regency in Maui is the Nakalele Blowhole.

 We figured this was a great way to get out and explore but still kept us close to the hotel so we could continue with a chill day.

 The road up to the blowhole was an adventure in itself as it was hugging the coastline the entire time.

 We were so excited to see the amazing views from the road, and also once we arrived at the blowhole parking area.

-We really weren’t sure what to expect with this natural wonder in Maui and we simply put the location into Google maps and drove there.
+We really weren’t sure what to expect with this natural wonder in Maui so we simply put the location into Google Maps and drove there.

 While there wasn’t an official trail leading down to the blowhole, you can choose to see the blowhole from as close as you’d like.

 There are, however, warning signs all over to not get too close to it as it can be dangerous if you aren’t careful.

 After spending some time climbing around the rocks at the Nakalele Blowhole and taking in the amazing views we decided to head back to Kaanapali.